rossyp44Y/notesReactCourse/readmePart2.md

 - So if the Header output changes in a way we don't want we can catch that.
 If it changes in a way we do want that's fine too, we can allow that
 - The first time we run this test case it's always going to pass because there's no existing snapshot. jest is going to get ahead and create a new one.
 Jest is going to create a snapshot of what the rendered Header output looked like
 - The second time we run this test case it's going to compare with the existing one.
 If it's the same great the test will pass.
 If it's not the test is gonna fail
 - We get a new output in the console and jest creates a new directory in the tests/components folder named ```_snapshots_``` inside will add files with the component snapshot.
-This is auto-generated and we should n't change it
+This is -generated and we should n't change it
 - If we change something in the Header component the test will fail.
 We'll see the differences in the console where the new rendered component doesn't match the snapshot
 - From here we have two big choices, we can choose to accept these changes or reject them
 - If the changed wasn't intended we need to make changes to the code to get the test to pass